 Jancee Dunn, mother to daughter Sylvie and author of the relationship-mending book How Not to Hate Your Husband After Kids, admits she grappled with loneliness when she first became a mother.

 “I started feeling very lonely probably about three weeks after giving birth,” Dunn says.
 “I spent the first two weeks at my parents’ house, and then I went home, and my husband went back to work.

-Dunn’s experience is a surprisingly common one, with a survey conducted earlier this year by ChannelMum.com revealing that more than 90 per cent of mums admit to feeling lonely after having their first child.
+Dunn’s experience is a surprisingly common one, with a survey conducted by ChannelMum.com revealing that more than 90 percent of mums admit to feeling lonely after having their first child.

 Despite its prevalence though, many first-time mothers often keep their experience of loneliness to themselves, with the survey finding that three in five women tried to hide their feelings, and over a third kept these feelings from their partner.